muhammad-asghar-ali/portfolio_svc/README.md

 - gorm to connect to a relational database

 ## Adding a new ENV variable
-1. add it to app.env
+1. add it to example.env
 1. add the varaible to struct in `configs/env-config.go`